GuillermoBustosPerez/Backed-flakes-categories/Report/Backed-Flakes-Categories.md

 ![](Backed-Flakes-Categories_files/figure-gfm/unnamed-chunk-10-1.png)<!-- -->

-The following figure presents the accuracy values for each model after their respective 30 cycles of random up- and down-sampling.
-On general, models trained on 3D data presented higher overall precision metrics.
+presents the accuracy values for each model after their respective 30 cycles of random up- and down-sampling.
+These results are sorted according to the use of all variables up to 95% of variance, or only variables capturing more than 3% of variance.

 In the case of the 2D data, the random forest model had the highest average value for general accuracy (0.779), closely followed by the decision tree (0.767) and the GBM (0.765).
 The LDA had the lowest